University of California, Irvine: Graduate Housing

+Verano Place

+The Verano Place apartments first began housing graduate students in 1966, not long after the founding of the university.
+Subsequent development has supplemented the original residence halls with higher-density housing for a predominantly medical, law, and graduate student population of about 2,095.

+In summer of 2022, the Verano 8 Graduate Student Housing Community was completed, adding 1,055 beds across five seven-story buildings to help alleviate the demand of a growing graduate population.
+Included in the housing community is a community center and an 853-stall parking garage.

 Athletics

 UC Irvine's sports teams are known as the Anteaters and the student body is known as Antourage.
 They currently participate in the NCAA's Division I, as members of the Big West Conference and the Mountain Pacific Sports Federation.
 In the early years of the school's existence, the teams participated at the NCAA Division II level with great success as explained in the UC Irvine Anteaters page.
 UC Irvine fields nationally competitive teams in baseball, basketball, cross country, golf, soccer, track and field, volleyball and water polo.
 The university has won 28 national championships in nine different sports, and fielded 64 individual national champions, 53 Olympians and over 500 All-Americans.

 The university's most recent NCAA Division I national championship was won by the men's volleyball team in 2013.
 UC Irvine men's volleyball won four national championships in 2007, 2009, 2012 and 2013.

 UC Irvine won three NCAA Division I men's water polo titles, with championships in 1970, 1982 and 1989.

 UC Irvine Anteaters baseball won back-to-back national championships at the NCAA College Division College World Series and the NCAA Division II College World Series in 1973 and 1974.
 Anteater baseball moved to the NCAA Division I level.
 The 2007 baseball team finished 3rd at the College World Series, and in 2009 the baseball team earned a No. 1 national ranking in NCAA Division I polls from Baseball America and Collegiate Baseball for the first time, as well as a national seed and the right to host an NCAA Regional.
 The 2014 baseball team returned to the College World Series and finished 5th.

 UCI Anteater's golf team won the NCAA Division II national team championship in 1975 with team member Jerry Wisz winning the individual title.
 At the NCAA national championships in 1973, 1974 and 1976, those teams finished second twice and fourth the other year.
 These teams included seven All-Americans.

 In 2015, for the first time, the UC Irvine Anteaters men's basketball team appeared in the Division I tournament.
 It was narrowly defeated in a first-round tournament game by Louisville.
 The Anteaters made their second NCAA appearance in 2019, beating fourth-seed Kansas State University for their first March Madness win ever.